 If you are looking to get waterproof pants for your child, you can’t go wrong with the Marmot Youth PreCip pants.
 For one, Marmot is an excellent outdoor gear brand, which tends to have some super pricey gear.
 But these pants for kids are actually surprisingly affordable, at least when compared to some of their options for adults.

 They are more expensive than most other outdoor gear brands, but they justify the higher price tags with exceptional quality and superb performance.
-Because of that, feel free to expect a lot out of these pants – I, for one, am pretty sure you won’t be disappointed.
+Because of that, feel free to expect a lot out of these rain pants – I, for one, am pretty sure you won’t be disappointed.

-These waterproof pants feature NanoPro fabric, which is the main reason why they manage to be weatherproof.
-The fabric has a minimum waterproof rating of 10,000 mm, as well as a breathability rating of 17,000 gm / 24h – those numbers are as high as you get in pants for adults, so you can be pretty certain that your kids are getting some seriously good gear.
+These waterproof hiking pants feature NanoPro fabric, which is the main reason why they manage to be weatherproof.
+The fabric has a minimum waterproof rating of 10,000 mm, as well as a breathability rating of 17,000 gm / 24h – those numbers are as high as you get in pants for adults, so you can be pretty certain that your kids are getting some seriously good rain gear.

 One thing that might be an issue is that you can’t choose the length of the pants.
 They feature a 24” inseam – you can’t do anything about it if it’s too short for your little one, and I am sorry about that.
 But if it’s too long, you can always tighten up the legs, to avoid the bottom of the pants dragging on the ground.
-The Marmot pants feature both zippers and snap closure at the ankles, so they are pretty adjustable.
+The Marmot pants feature both a snap closure and ankle zips, so they are pretty adjustable.

-The zipper also makes it easier to fit these over bulky boots, and it allows you to air out the pants from time to time, in case they start getting a bit too hot.
+The zipper also makes it easier to fit these over bulky hiking boots, and it allows you to air out the waterproof hiking pants from time to time, in case they start getting a bit too hot.
 This shouldn’t happen often because they are very breathable, but nonetheless, it’s nice to have the option.